Skip to Main Content

 PATROL DIVISION

-The Madison County Sheriff' Office currently consists of 117 sworn deputy sheriff's positions.
-The majority of these positions are assigned to patrol where deputies provide law enforcement services throughout the county.
-The department’s patrol division consists of three 10 hour shifts, which answer calls for service within 16 zoned areas totaling 850 square miles.
-Each shift is supervised by a lieutenant and two sergeants.
-Their primary mission is to answer calls for service from citizens and protect the public from criminal activity through pro-active patrol operations.
-They are also responsible for service of criminal process such as arrest warrants and subpoenas, which are generated by the Madison County Court System.
-The patrol division functions are a 24 hour day activity where deputies normally work four days per week, ten hours a day; however, on call 24 hours a day.
+The Madison County Sheriff's Office currently consists of 194 sworn deputy sheriff's positions.
+Most of these positions are assigned to patrol, where deputies provide law enforcement services throughout the county.
+Patrol Division Deputies work Hand and Hand with Deputies assigned to the Special Operations Division, Investigations Division, Office of Professional Services Division and the Special Services Division.
+The department's patrol division consists of three 10-hour shifts, (1st shift 6a-4p) , (2nd shift 3pm-1am), (3rd shift 9pm-7am)which answer calls for service within 16 zoned areas totaling 850 square miles.
+A lieutenant and two sergeants supervise each shift.
+Their primary mission is to answer calls for service from citizens and protect the public from criminal activity through proactive patrol operations.
+They are also responsible for the benefit of criminal processes such as arrest warrants and subpoenas, which the Madison County Court System generates.
+The patrol division functions are a 24-hour day activity where deputies typically work four days per week, ten hours a day; however, on-call 24 hours a day.
+Peak times for calls for service are within the hours of 9pm-1am which 2nd and 3rd shift overlaps to provide maximum manpower to handle the call volume.

-The agencies K-9 Unit is comprised of four deputies.
-The dogs are dual purpose and the team is responsible for a wide range of duties.
-Some of which include highway interdiction, enhanced traffic enforcement, educational programs and demonstrations for local schools and community events.
-At times they also respond to surrounding agencies that request the use of a canine.
+The agency's K-9 Unit is comprised of Seven deputies.
+The dogs are dual-purpose, and the team is responsible for various duties.
+Some of these include highway interdiction, enhanced traffic enforcement, educational programs, and demonstrations for local schools and community events.
+At times, they also respond to surrounding agencies that request the use of a canine.
 Each shift is equipped with a K9 and its handler.

 Statistics are one way to understand issues in a community.
-Management uses this information to gauge crime trends, allocate resources and make appropriate management decisions.
-The Madison County Sheriff’s Office submits monthly data to the Federal Bureau of Investigation (FBI) for its Uniform Crime Reporting (UCR) program.
-Nearly 17,000 law enforcement agencies across the United States provide comparable data, which improves the reliability of information for meaningful analysis.
-The Madison County Sheriff's Office received a total of 75,410 calls for service in 2021.
-These calls range from residential burglaries, vehicle burglaries, theft of property, personal crimes, property crimes, alarms, warrants served, civil papers, assist other agencies, domestic violence, mental commitments, court ordered evictions, and prisoner transports.
+Management uses this information to gauge crime trends, allocate resources, and make appropriate management decisions.
+The Madison County Sheriff's Office submits monthly data to the Federal Bureau of Investigation (FBI) for its Uniform Crime Reporting (UCR) program.
+Nearly 17,000 law enforcement agencies across the United States provide comparable data, improving information reliability for meaningful analysis.
+The Madison County Sheriff's Office received a total of 67,606 calls for service in 2024.
+These calls range from residential burglaries, vehicle burglaries, theft of property, personal crimes, property crimes, alarms, warrants served, civil papers, assistance from other agencies, domestic violence, mental commitments, court-ordered evictions, and prisoner transports.

 Division Commander